AlcoholRehabHelp Logo

 • Denying alcohol abuse issues or substance use disorders (SUDs)

-These are all signs that might indicate your parent has an alcohol problem.
-In such cases, you might need to help them seek addiction treatment.
+All these symptoms are signs that might indicate your parent’s drinking problem.
+In this case, you should consider helping them seek treatment.

 Sponsored